Stainach-Pürgg

 at the end of 2014, by merging the former towns Stainach and Pürgg-Trautenfels.

 Geography

 Stainach-Pürgg is located in Ennstal in the Austrian state of Styria.
 The municipality territory is bordered at the south by the Enns River, and in the north by the Totes Gebirge.
-The highest point of the municipality is Grimming (2.351 m), as the highest free-standing Bergstock of Europe, im Westen.
+The highest point of the municipality is Grimming (2.351 m), as the highest free-standing Bergstock of Europe, in Westen.

 Municipality arrangement

 The municipality territory includes the following seven sections (populations as of 2015):